 As you can see, there are a lot of opportunities for tourism players in Indonesia or foreign brands in Indonesia looking to attract Chinese tourists.
 The best way to reach to them is to go digital.

 With more than 660 million Internet users in China, China is one of the biggest online communities in the world.
-Needless to say having a strong online presence is essential to reach Chinese customers.
+Needless to say, having a strong online presence is essential to reach Chinese customers.

-SEO Search Engine optimization
+Baidu SEO Search Engine Optimization

-According to China Internet Watch, in June 2015, 536.15 million Chinese netizens used search engine among which 454 million were mobile search engine users.
-Baidu is the main search engine in China with about 80% of market share followed by Seigou.
-In order to gain more visibility, you should optimize your website’s SEO strategy to attract more Chinese visitors on your website and then potential customers.
+According to China Internet Watch, in June 2015, 536.15 million Chinese netizens used search engines among which 454 million were mobile search engine users.
+Baidu is the main search engine in China with about 80% of the market share followed by Seigou.
+In order to gain more visibility, you should optimize your website’s SEO strategy to attract more Chinese visitors to your website and then potential customers.
 However, you should make sure that your website is responsive (tailored for mobile phones) and also should comply with Baidu’s requirements and Chinese government ideals.

-Another way to be present on Chinese search engines are by using SEM strategies.
+Another way to be present on Chinese search engines is by using SEM strategies.
 PPC on Baidu will ensure that you will be on the first pages for specific keywords and help you to be more visible.

 Social Media in China

 According to KPMG, there are more than 659 million social media users in China, which accounts for about half of the Chinese population.
 It is estimated that 9 out of 10 Internet users in China use a social media platform.
-The main social media platforms in China are WeChat, Weibo.
+The main social media platforms in China are WeChat and Weibo.

-In Tourism many high quality forums are Social and many new social media are emerging, Meipai, nice …
+In Tourism many high-quality forums are Social and many new social media are emerging, Meipai, nice …

 WeChat, called Wei Xin (微信) is the biggest social media in China.
 It has more than 690 million active users in the world and China is the biggest market.
 It is an instant text/audio messaging Chinese mobile app.